16 Various Types of Cactus Flowers (with Pictures)

 Flowering Time | Early summer |

-Dwarf Chin Cactus (Gymnocalycium Baldianum) is a small species of cacti that can grow up to 5 inches in diameter.
-It is a fast-growing cactus that has red/purple flowers that bloom during early summer.
-They are quite large and can be around 1.6 inches in diameter.
+They are pretty large and can be around 1.6 inches in diameter.
 These cacti require partial shade or filtered light if indoors to be able to grow properly.
-You need to water it frequently during summer, while during winter watering is not necessary.
+You need to water it frequently during summer, but during winter, watering is unnecessary.

 - No need to water during winter